ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

     }
 ```

-Paste the same code into each of your else if statements and adjust it appropriately.
+Paste the same code into each of your else if statements and adjust it appropriately for each different possible arrow pressed.

 You should see the score increase when you correctly hit the arrow.

 Congrats!
 You have successfully implemented Dance Chick Revolution!
 Make sure to save your work!

 ## Stretch Goals
-- Add a button to reset the game after it is complete.
+- Add a button to reset the game after it is complete because right now, you have to refresh the page to replay the game.
-- Create a menu to adjust the speed of the moving arrows.
+- Create a menu to adjust the speed of the moving arrows and improve the player's experience.
 - Add sound effects for each of the moving arrows when they correctly hit the top arrows.
 - Make the length of the game adjustable for the player
 - Decrease from the score when the player misses the top arrow